Lying Blindly: Bypassing ChatGPT's Safeguards to Generate Hard-to-Detect Disinformation Claims: Computational AI Detection

 An alternative method, \textbf{DetectGPT} \citep{mitchell2023detectgpt}, which uses a criterion to detect language model-generated text based on the negative curvature of the model's log probability function, was considered, however it requires a minimum of 48 tokens for reliable classification, higher than the average size of our short claims.

 Finally, a commercial detection tool, \textbf{ZeroGPT}\footnote{\url{https://www.zerogpt.com/}}, was considered.
-It does not have a stated minimum length and was able to produce predictions\footnote{It does warn that more text is required to be more accurate, but does not specify the threshold.}.
-Information on this model is limited, but it claims to use a multi-stage method of ``complex and deep algorithms'', with a claimed accuracy of 98\%.
+It does not have a stated minimum length and was able to produce predictions on the texts.
+Public information on this model is limited, but it claims to use a multi-stage method of ``complex and deep algorithms'', with a claimed accuracy of 98\%.
 Results are given on a categorical scale covering certainty and the possibility of mixed human/machine-generated text.